jf2016GH/genome_runner/web/README.md

     sudo vim /etc/shiny-server/shiny-server.conf

-Read it and look for the port number located on line 5 (i.e. ‘listen 3838’) This needs to be put into our nginx config file created earlier.
+Read it and look for the port number located on line 5 (i.e. ‘listen 3838’) This needs to be put into our `grsnp.d` config file created earlier.

 Log file information for shiny app can be found by going to /var/log/shiny-server/.
 This will refresh automatically when the log file changes